The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Discussion

-The largest differences among the simulations occur, not surprisingly, at small spatial scales, i.e. for $k$\SI{\geq 10}{\per\mega\parsec}, where the strength of supernova feedback models imprints a signature into the gas.
-This means that future upper limits on the 21cm power spectrum at these scales can constrain high-redshift feedback models.
+The largest differences among the simulations occur, not surprisingly, at small spatial scales (i.e. for $k$\SI{\geq 10}{\per\mega\parsec}) where the strength of supernova feedback models imprints a signature into the gas.
+At these scales, the signature of the escape fraction model (see App. \ref{app:fesc}) in the 21cm power is significantly smaller.
+As a result, future upper limits on the 21cm power spectrum at these scales can constrain high-redshift feedback models.
 Such effects are challenging to account for in the many analytical or semi-analytical works in the literature.
 In our approach, the resulting predicted differences in the 21cm signals are significant (up to a factor of two).
 However, they are also relatively modest compared to the large range of theoretical predictions.
 Thus, a significant leap in observations is needed to directly constrain these differences \citep[e.g.][]{abdurashidova_first_2022, koopmans_cosmic_2015, kolopanis_new_2022, trott_constraining_2021}.
 Furthermore, at such small scales, it is more challenging to impose upper limits on \dtbPS{} \citep[due to larger thermal noise at small scales; e.g.][]{abdurashidova_hera_2022}, limiting the feasibility of such a constraint in the near future.